Sonar: ASDIC

 The tactical improvements developed by Frederic John Walker included the creeping attack.
 Two anti-submarine ships were needed for this, usually sloops or corvettes.
-One, the "directing ship" tracked the target submarine on ASDIC, while the second ship, with her ASDIC turned off and running at 5 knots, started an attack as directed.
-The low speed of the approach meant the submarine could not predict when depth charges were going to be released.
-Any evasive action was detected by the directing ship and steering orders to the attacking ship given accordingly.
+One, the directing ship tracked the target submarine on ASDIC, while the second ship, the attacking ship with her ASDIC turned off and running at 5 knots, started an attack as directed.
+The low speed of the approach meant the submarine could not predict when depth charges were going to be released by the attacking ship.
+Any evasive action was detected by the directing ship and steering orders were given to the attacking ship accordingly.

 The new weapons to deal with the ASDIC blind spot were "ahead-throwing weapons", such as Hedgehogs and later Squids, which projected warheads at a target ahead of the attacker and still in ASDIC contact.
 These allowed a single escort to make better aimed attacks on submarines.
-Developments during the war resulted in British ASDIC sets that used several different shapes of beam, such as the Q attachment to the Type 144 set, which was aligned at a deeper angle.
+Developments during the war resulted in British ASDIC sets that used several different beam shapes, such as the Q attachment to the Type 144 set, which was aligned at a deeper angle.
 The Type 147B set, which had an articulated transducer, enabled operators to cover the blind spot.
 Another development was the FIDO Homing Torpedo, which aimed itself at the target submarine using passive sonar.

 Early in World War II (September 1940), British ASDIC technology was transferred for free to the United States.
 Research on ASDIC and underwater sound was expanded in the UK and in the US.
 Many new types of military sound detection were developed.
 These included sonobuoys, first developed by the British in 1944 under the codename High Tea, dipping/dunking sonar and mine-detection sonar.
 This work formed the basis for post-war developments related to countering the nuclear submarine.

 SONAR

-During the 1930s American engineers developed their own underwater sound-detection technology, and important discoveries were made, such as the existence of thermoclines and their effects on sound waves.
+During the 1930s, American engineers developed their own underwater sound-detection technology, and important discoveries were made, such as the existence of thermoclines and their effects on sound waves.
 Americans began to use the term SONAR for their systems, coined by Frederick Hunt to be the equivalent of RADAR.